PHONE NUMBER: (416) 394-3080

 • I solve problems in a peaceful manner and ask for help when I need it.

-• I take care of the Rawlinson community and help keep it clean.
+• I take care of the Rawlinson community and help keep it clean

 More Information About Rawlinson Community School

-Student Leadership and Support
+Student Leadership

 Fitness and Community Involement

 Every year, we participate in Jump Rope for Heart and we have a school wide Terry Fox run.
 Our students and families are also committed to the 50K Club.
+Staff offer co-curricular and extra-curricular sports both competitive and house league.

 Nutrition is important